Aspose/releases.aspose.com/content/en/html/python-net/release-notes/2025/aspose-html-for-python-via-dotnet-25-2-release-notes.md

 linktitle: "Aspose.HTML for Python via .NET 25.2 Release Notes"
 title: "Aspose.HTML for Python via .NET 25.2 Release Notes"
 weight: 110
-description: "In this release of Aspose.HTML for .NET, we have significantly enhanced the quality of Markdown (MD) to HTML conversion, ensuring more accurate and consistent rendering of Markdown documents.
-Additionally, we have improved support for the Webp image format and implemented minor refinements to further optimize the output quality, making the library even more efficient and user-friendly."
+description: "In this release of Aspose.HTML for .NET, we’ve enhanced the handling of list items (LI elements), improved support for converting MHTML documents, and expanded functionality for working with the WEBP format.
+These updates ensure better performance, stability, and overall quality across various rendering and conversion tasks."
 type: "repository"
 layout: "release"
 hideChildren: false